Producing engaging and compelling content while supporting industry talent is at the heart of what we do.

 Corus is a proud supporter of the Canadian Media Producers Association, Canada’s trade association for independent producers, and its annual three-day national conference, Prime Time in Ottawa.

-Corus is a founding partner of the Content Canada conference, an event dedicated to defining and delivering next generation content to screens across all platforms and territories through insightful panel discussions, exclusive screenings and networking.
+Corus is a founding partner of the Content Canada conference, an event dedicated to defining and delivering next generation content to screens across all platforms and through insightful panel discussions, exclusive screenings and networking.

 Corus continues to support Indspire through bursaries and scholarships for Indigenous students across Canada pursuing education in fields related to broadcasting, journalism and media.